Key takeaways

 | C | Access control events | Door state, access decisions, real-time events. | Always paired with A in practice. |

-| D | Access peripherals | Readers, biometrics, keypads, door sensors. | Newer; adoption uneven. |
+| D | Access peripherals | Readers, biometrics, keypads, door sensors. | Finalized 2021; adoption uneven. |

-| Q | (deprecated) | Out-of-box configuration – retired 2022. | Do not rely on; security concerns. |
+| Q | (deprecated) | Out-of-box configuration; retired Apr 1, 2022. | Do not rely on; security concerns. |

-Profile S: the legacy streaming baseline
+Profile S: the streaming baseline retiring in 2027

-Profile T: the modern streaming baseline
+Profile T: the 2026 streaming baseline

 Profile G: edge recording and playback